tiago-m-nora-alb/GoCRUD/README.md

 ## Topics in consideration

-- ORM (GORM) or raw sql (sqlc can be go solution or even a better solution than GORM)
+- ORM (GORM) or raw sql (sqlc or sqlx can be better solutions than GORM)